sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 that corresponds to the exact opposite of what I want to believe, and then focus exclusively on that almost to the neglect of the thing I am actually interested in (which is now called the “alternative” hypothesis, H\ :sub:`1`\ ).
-In our ESP example, the null hypothesit is that *θ* = 0.5, since that is what we would expect if ESP *did not* exist.
-My hope, of course, is that ESP is totally real and so the *alternative* to this null hypothesit is *θ* ≠ 0.5.
+In our ESP example, the null hypothesis is that *θ* = 0.5, since that is what we would expect if ESP *did not* exist.
+My hope, of course, is that ESP is totally real and so the *alternative* to this null hypothesis is *θ* ≠ 0.5.
 In essence, what we are doing here is dividing up the possible values of *θ* into two groups: those values that I really hope are not true (the null), and those values that I would be happy with if they turn out to be right (the alternative).
-Having done so, the important thing to recognise is that the goal of a hypothesis test is *not* to show that the alternative hypothesit is (probably) true.
-The goal is to show that the null hypothesit is (probably) false.
+Having done so, the important thing to recognise is that the goal of a hypothesis test is *not* to show that the alternative hypothesis is (probably) true.
+The goal is to show that the null hypothesis is (probably) false.
 Most people find this pretty weird.

 The best way to think about it, in my experience, is to imagine that a hypothesis test is a criminal trial,\ [#]_ *the trial of the null hypothesis*.
-The null hypothesit is the defendant, the researcher is the prosecutor, and the statistical test itself is the judge.
+The null hypothesis is the defendant, the researcher is the prosecutor, and the statistical test itself is the judge.
 Just like a criminal trial, there is a presumption of innocence.
 The null hypothesis is *deemed* to be true unless you, the researcher, can prove beyond a